 Partners & Support

-SERIAL EYES has been developed with the support of a team of producers and broadcasters from all over Europe.
-As well as offering advice and input to the programme, they participate as instructors throughout the year.
+SERIAL EYES has been developed with the support of a team of TV creators, producers and broadcasters from across Europe.
+The advisory board members participate as instructors and mentors throughout the year.

-Serial Eyes works in cooperation with the London Film School (LFS) and the National Film School of Denmark.
+SERIAL EYES is organised in collaboration with London Film School and The National Film School of Denmark.